MutsFM/computercraft/elevator-inc/README.md

 IMPORTANT
 =====
-Every floor uses at least two computers: a controller computer and a touchscreen computer.
+Every floor uses two computers: a controller computer and a touchscreen computer.
 Each uses its own startup script, however for clarity, the names of these scripts have been amended slightly in this repository to indicate which script belongs to which computer.
-Additionally, several scripts provided in the respository apply to the same computer and it depends on the needs of your elevator system (e.g. number of floors or visual design) which script you require.</br>
+Additionally, several scripts provided in the respository apply to the same computer and it depends on the needs of your elevator system (e.g. number of floors or visual design for your touchscreen) which script you require.</br>
 </br>
 Therefore, several files in this repository need to be titled differently on your computer in Minecraft.
 Each section below will indicate if this is the case.</br>
 </br>
-**If you do not title the scripts correctly on the computer in minecraft, the scripts will not work!**</br>
+**If you do not title the scripts correctly on the computer in minecraft, the system will not work!**</br>
 </br>
 Example: "startup-c" is the startup script for the controller computer and should be titled "startup" on your computer in minecraft.